The Valentine’s supermarket meal deals to know about for date night

 - What’s included: Starter, main, side, dessert and a bottle of fine wine

-With eight starters to choose from within the Waitrose Valentine’s dine-in meal deal – from cheddar and emmental soufflés to a bloody-mary prawn cocktail, Spanish tapas platter, vegan layered mushroom parfait (available from 8 February), and bacon, leek and roquefort tartlets – the selection sounds as varied as it does scrumptious this year.
+With eight starters to choose from within the Waitrose Valentine’s dine-in meal deal – from cheddar and emmental soufflés (£4, Waitrose.com) to a bloody-mary prawn cocktail (£4.25, Waitrose.com), Spanish tapas platter (£4, Waitrose.com) vegan layered mushroom parfait £4.50, Waitrose.com), and bacon, leek and roquefort tartlets (£4.50, Waitrose.com) – the selection sounds as varied as it does scrumptious this year.

-The main event sounds just as mouth-watering, with choices including beef ribeye steaks with béarnaise (available from 8 February), sea bass with tomatoes and olives, lasagne, and no-beef bourguignon.
-To pair with your main dish, there are eight sides to choose from, including a salad of watercress, spinach and rocket, and plant-based dauphinoise potatoes, all of which can be washed down with a choice of fine wines.
+The main event sounds just as mouth-watering, with choices including beef ribeye steaks with béarnaise (£10, Waitrose.com), sea bass with tomatoes and olives (£8.10, Waitrose.com), lasagne (£8.80, Waitrose.com), and no-beef bourguignon (£8, Waitrose.com).
+To pair with your main dish, there are eight sides to choose from, including a salad of watercress, spinach and rocket (£2.10, Waitrose.com), and plant-based dauphinoise potatoes (£3.90, Waitrose.com), all of which can be washed down with a choice of fine wines.

-Chocoholics are well catered for when it comes to desserts, with a melt-in-the-middle chocolate pud and espresso-martini choc tortes from Heston Blumenthal’s range listed on the menu this year.
-But if you’re predicting a Valentine’s Day chocolate overload, you might be swayed by the rhubarb and custard love hearts, Sicilian-lemon tarts or, for the fromage connoisseurs, “the perfect British cheese board” instead.
+Chocoholics are well catered for when it comes to desserts, with a melt-in-the-middle chocolate pud (£3.75, Waitrose.com) and espresso-martini choc tortes (£4.50, Waitrose.com) from Heston Blumenthal’s range listed on the menu this year.
+But if you’re predicting a Valentine’s Day chocolate overload, you might be swayed by the rhubarb and custard love hearts, Sicilian-lemon tarts (£4, Waitrose.com) or, for the fromage connoisseurs, “the perfect British cheese board” instead (4.50, Waitrose.com)

 Read more about Waitrose’s Valentine’s dine-in meal deal